 Use another type of bait.
 You can slice up some apple chunks, and push them through the bottom of the funnel.
 A piece of raw meat will work as well, as do a few tablespoons of old wine.
 You can also simply add in water mixed with either sugar or honey.

-r, preferably white vinegar.
+Add in vinegar.
+If your bait of choice is a liquid, add in a few teaspoons of vinegar, preferably white vinegar.
 This will help keep bees and other unwanted insects away from the trap.

 Put the bottle in a sunny spot.
 This will help the fruit/meat to rot and thereby increase the likelihood of flies smelling the bait.
 It will also cause liquid mixtures to evaporate, thereby creating a pheromone, drawing the flies towards the trap.
 Marvel at your new fly trap as it catches flies.